 Wow, that’s a tough question to answer in just a few lines!
 I could go on ad nauseam about this kind of stuff, but I’ll spare you and just cite one specific record I found.
 It’s a record by singer Roland Hayes pressed on his own personal record label, Angel Mo Records.
 There were probably only a few dozen copies made, and even fewer survive now.
 Hayes grew up in Chattanooga from a young age, eventually going on to study at the prestigious Fisk University and tour the world singing with the leading orchestras of the day.
-As a Black man, he overcame many racial hurdles and was one of the highest paid singers of his day, reportedly making $100,000 a year at one point.
+As a Black man, he overcame many racial hurdles and was one of the highest-paid singers of his day, reportedly making $100,000 a year at one point.
 The concert hall on UTC campus bears his namesake.
-This is just one of numerous things I’ve learned about Chattanooga music history by collecting 78rpm records.
+This is just one of the numerous things I’ve learned about Chattanooga music history by collecting 78rpm records.

 LON’S FAVORITE VENUES

 The Tivoli and The Signal are both 1,000+ capacity venues that draw a lot of touring acts.
-Barking Legs Theater is a mainstay of our music scene and has been booking top shelf talent (both local and touring) in an intimate listening room setting for three decades now.
+Barking Legs Theater is a mainstay of our music scene and has been booking top-shelf talent (both local and touring) in an intimate listening room setting for three decades now.
 The Honest Pint is a larger space, but still feels homey with its lush comfortable interior and crystal chandeliers.
 At JJ’s, every kind of music imaginable (and unimaginable) comes through—I’ve discovered so much cool music there, along with acts that have challenged how I think about music.